CIS-BWE: Chaos-Informed Speech Bandwidth Extension: Overall Architecture

-Within each Lattice block, we insert a new block named \textbf{ConformerNeXt}.
+Within each Lattice block, we insert a new module named \textbf{ConformerNeXt}.
 We design ConformerNeXt by replacing the standard Conformer’s \cite{gulati2020conformer} convolutional sub-module with a ConvNeXt \cite{liu2022convnet} block.
 This replacement significantly enhances the model's capacity by combining ConvNeXt's powerful hierarchical spatial feature extraction with Conformer's global self-attention.
 Our proposed ConformerNeXt takes two inputs instead of one, as opposed to \cite{Luo2020LatticeNet}.
 Moreover, the pre- and post-processing convolutions used in the original Lattice Nets in \cite{Luo2020LatticeNet} are omitted.
 This variation provides the best choice for the inter-stream connectivity.

 As there are two Lattice blocks and each contains one ConformerNeXt per stream, the full generator employs a total of four ConformerNeXt with cross‐stream residual connections.
-After trying out various combinations of connections and the number of ConformerNeXt, we find out that this design provides the best trade-off between performance and reduced number of parameters.
+After trying various combinations of connections and the number of ConformerNeXt, we find that this design provides the best trade-off between performance and a reduced number of parameters.
+The granular-level implementation details, like the number of filter channels, attention headcounts for ConformerNeXt are shown in Fig. \ref{fig:overall_architecture} (see Appendix \ref{subsec:Parameter Breakdown for Generators}).

-\textbf{c) Residual Prediction and Synthesis:} After the final Lattice stage, separate output heads estimate the wideband residuals by passing the output of the final Lattice block through Layer Normalization (LN) and Linear Projection (Proj) blocks.
-Inspired by \cite{lu2024multi}, the magnitude branch outputs a log-magnitude residual that is added to the narrow-band input to isolate and recover only missing high-frequency information rather than re-modeling the entire spectrum.
+\textbf{c) Residual Prediction and Synthesis:} After the final Lattice stage, separate output heads estimate the wideband residuals $\mathbf{M}^{(4)}$ and $\mathbf{\Phi}^{(4)}$, which are then passed through Layer Normalization (LN) and Linear Projection (Proj) blocks implemented by the Feed Forward Neural Network (FFN) to estimate the wide band residuals.
+The magnitude branch outputs a log-magnitude residual that is added to the narrow-band input to isolate and recover only missing high-frequency information, rather than remodeling the entire spectrum.